Conformance

 L3 Sub-range Authority Normative

 An L3 sub-range authority is a national or organizational body that mints rules under a sovereign prefix (e.g., ATR-TW-2026-NNNNN).
-Authority is granted by the ATR TSC following the procedure in /charter §5.
+Authority is granted following the procedure in /charter §5; the TSC grants it once seated — until then the lead maintainer (BDFL) acts in this role.

 Test Suite

 The L1 engine test suite consists of YAML fixtures stored under spec/conformance/ in the main repository.
-Each fixture pairs a rule with its expected evaluation outcome on a fixed event.
+Each fixture pairs a rule with its expected evaluation outcome on a fixed event — the contract is in the fixture, not in any one implementation.
 An implementation passes if every fixture evaluates as declared.
+Two engines that both pass agree, by construction, on every rule the suite covers.

 spec/